 Counselling is not about giving advice or telling you what to do.
 It is about listening to you without judgement, enabling you to explore your thoughts and feelings.
 It is about helping you gain new perspectives about yourself and your situation.
 It is about helping you to resolve your difficulties, find new ways of coping or give you a greater sense of control and choice in your life.

-I am also a trained in EMDR, a therapy now used in the treatment of a wide range of psychological and emotional problems.
+I am also an experienced EMDR therapist.
+EMDR is a therapy now used in the treatment of a wide range of psychological and emotional problems.
 Please read my page to find out more.